Politics and Culture of Ireland

 Explore Irish history and contemporary politics

-Irish history and contemporary politics is a fascinating story of connection with the United Kingdom, independence, and participation in the European Union.
-Develop a rich understanding of the historical political development and the culture of Ireland and where the two concepts intersect.
+Irish history and contemporary politics present a fascinating story of conflict and connection with the United Kingdom, battles for independence, and participation in the European Union.
+Irish political life in the modern era was defined by the sectarian divide and terror of the ‘Troubles.’
+Develop a rich understanding of the historical political development and the cultures within Northern Ireland and The Republic of Ireland.
 Students will stay in Dublin (capital of Ireland) and Belfast (Northern Ireland, UK), and Galway (in the beautiful western coast).

 Quick Facts